BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

         * Solution: Add a positive horizontal offset so the parts to the far right are not included in the histogram.

 * Problem 2: No lane line detected (usually right lane line)
     * Solution: Relax x gradient and S channel thresholds using a `while` loop that relaxes the thresholds by a tiny amount and then repeats the detection process if no lane line is detected.
-This allows us te relax the thresholds when no lane line is detected without adding noise to frames where lane lines were detected on the first go (e.g. if we'd just changed the thresholds directly).
+This allows us to relax the thresholds when no lane line is detected without adding noise to frames where lane lines were detected on the first go (e.g. if we'd just changed the thresholds directly).

 * Problem 3: Overly curvy (or otherwise implausible) lane lines drawn
     * Solution: Check for two things.
 If either criteria is not met, replace the lane line for this frame with the previous accepted lane line if it exists.
 This approximation works because lane lines are continuous and do not change shape quickly.
         * Criteria 1: Curvature is plausible, i.e. radius of curvature is smaller than 500m. (`plausible_curvature`)
         * Criteria 2: The lane lines drawn are similar to the previous set of (accepted) lane lines drawn. (`plausible_continuation_of_traces`)

-## IV.
-Discussion